jsummers/bmpinspect/readme.txt

 images are primarily for use with printers, and one would not expect to find an actual BMP file with an embedded JPEG or PNG image.

-- Does not OS/2v2-style BMPs (with a 64-byte header).
+- Does not support some rare types of BMPs (with 52-, 56, or 64-byte headers).

 - Does not support Windows Mobile-style compression settings "BI_ALPHABITFIELDS" and "BI_SRCPREROTATE".